fengshang1972/EPANETMSX2Manual/docs/4_inputformat.rst

       P1 0.0 0.0 0.0 0.0 0.0 0.0

-.. _dispersion:
+.. _diffusivity:

-**[DISPERSION]**
+**[DIFFUSIVITY]**
 ------------------

    **Purpose:**

-      Defines the relative diffusivity of the species to be incorporated in the dispesion modeling.
+      Defines the relative diffusivity of the species to be included when modeling longitudinal dispersion.

    **Formats:**